fossasia/labyrinth/tasks/Create-A-wall.md

 #Labyrinth: Create a Wall

 The [FOSSASIA Labyrinth](https://github.com/fossasia/labyrinth/) allows you to contribute parts to a huge labyrinth.
-We can add new features to the labyrinth which improve the game.
+As most of the tiles have the same walls and with same walls in every tile the game will look monotonous, please add more walls!

  Requirements:
-- Download and install Inkscape
+- Download and install Inkscape from inkscape.org
-- Create a Wall for the Labyrinth maze
+- Create a wall for the Labyrinth maze
 - Add your wall to labyrinth/tiles/rooms/wall
 - A merged pull request

  Expected outcome:
 - Added atleast one wall
-- One pull requset is succesfully merged
+- The created wall should be a part of the labyrinth maze
+- Issues based on the created PR must be resolved

  Hints:
-- You can use techniques like [pair programming](https://www.youtube.com/watch?v=vgkahOzFH2Q) or collaborate together on branches of your forks.
-You can attribute a pull-request also to other people who helped you out or submit a pull-request where you and an other person contributed together.
+- You can start with an existing wall or tile to get the placing and the dimensions.
 - You can join our [chat on gitter](https://gitter.im/fossasia/labyrinth) if you get stuck to get help or just hang out and have a nice time with others.

 ---